TIBCOSoftware/snappydata/docs/howto/store_and_query_objects.md

 <a id="howto-objects"></a>
 # How to Store and Query Objects

-You can use domain object to load data into SnappyData tables and select the data by executing queries against the table.
+You can use domain object to load data into TIBCO ComputeDB tables and select the data by executing queries against the table.

 **Code Example: Insert Person objects into the column table**

 The code snippet below inserts Person objects into a column table.
 The source code for this example is located at [WorkingWithObjects.scala](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/WorkingWithObjects.scala).
-After creating SnappySession, the Person objects are inserted using Spark API and loads into a SnappyData table.
+After creating Snappy session, the Person objects are inserted using Spark API and loads into a TIBCO ComputeDB table.

 **Get a SnappySession**: